roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/README.md

 1. After you have logged into your account, you need to select what instance you are going to be running.

 :::tip 📝 NOTE
- For the purpose of this tutorial we are going to be using "**EC2**".
+ For the purpose of this tutorial, we are going to be using "**EC2**".
 Select it in the **AWS Management Console**.
 :::

 <rk-img
-  src="/assets/images/deployment-guide/amazon-web-service/aws-console.jpg"
+  src="/assets/images/deployment-guide/amazon-web-service/1.aws-console.png"
   width="100%"
   figure-number="1"
   caption="AWS Management Console"